-How TRINTELLIX®
+How does TRINTELLIX®

-(vortioxetine) works
+(vortioxetine) work?

 TRINTELLIX® (vortioxetine) is a prescription medicine used in adults to treat a certain type of depression called Major Depressive Disorder (MDD).
+TRINTELLIX has not been shown to be safe and effective for use in children.

 Frequently Asked Questions